mongodb/docs/source/includes/fact-gcp-vpc-prereqs.rst

 You must enable Connect via Peering Only mode for a project before you create a GCP peering connection in that project.
-Only peered VPCs can access clusters in a project with Connect via Peering Only mode enabled.
+Only peered networks can access clusters in a project with Connect via Peering Only mode enabled.
 These clusters are not accessible through the public internet.